 Self-care is not a selfish act.
 It is not whiling away of time and avoidance of responsibilities.
-It is a positive act of engaging in behaviors and activities that help with your mental and physical health, which subsequently enables you to take care of others around you.
+It is an affirmative act of engaging in behaviors and activities that help with your mental and physical health, which subsequently enables you to take care of others around you.

 Since every individual is unique, self-care may mean a lot of different things to different people.
-However, there is a study of some basic activities that can be an excellent means of self-care for everyone in general which have been described below.
+However, there is a study of some necessary activities that can be an excellent means of self-care for everyone in general, which has been described below.

-A strong mind and body are essential requirements of a happy and long life.
+A healthy mind and body are essential requirements of a happy and long life.
 Many studies indicate that exercise is very good for both the mind and body.
-Research also indicates that even minimal amount of exercise is better than none, as it has many positive effects on the body like increase of muscle strength and a healthy heart.
+Research suggests that even a minimal amount of activity is better than none, as it has many positive effects on the body like an increase in muscle strength and a healthy heart.

 Since self-care is all about doing what you enjoy, choose a form of exercise which you like best- dancing, walking, cycling, aerobics or swimming.

 Getting the regular 6-8 hours of quality sleep helps increase immunity and reduces one’s risk of falling ill.
-It also increases one’s creativity, sharpens one’s memory, reduces the risk of mental illness and improves one’s performance at whatever work they are undertaking.
+It also enhances creativity, sharpens one’s memory, reduces the risk of mental illness, and improves performance at whatever work they are undertaking.

-It is important to avoid sugar-spiking and processed foods as they lead to cardiovascular diseases, obesity, mood disorders and various other health problems.
+It is essential to avoid sugar-spiking and processed foods as they lead to cardiovascular diseases, obesity, mood disorders, and various other health problems.

 Doing What You Like the Best:

-Doing these activities helps you destress from the various pressures and stresses of the day and helps you cope better with the challenges that lie in wait through the remaining day.
+Doing these activities helps you destress from the various pressures and stresses of the day and enables you to cope better with the challenges that lie in wait through the remaining day.

 Do Good for others: